qzaidi/qzaidi.github.com/_posts/2013-05-14-node-in-production.markdown

 You can run a REPL inside your node app, and then connect to it via a socket

-To enable repl, create a file named repl.js
+To enable [ REPL ] (http://nodejs.org/api/repl.html), create a file named repl.js

 {% highlight javascript %}
 var repl = require('repl')